RobertAndion/Discord_Music_Bot/README.md

 ### To Join our discord:
 https://discord.gg/YMaEKabS4m

-You must place all of the files in the same directory in order for this to work.
-.setup will send you a message on how to configure the bot as long as you are the server admin.

-If you want to change the lavalink password you must change it in the application.yml and in both music.py and playlist.py on the commented lines where 'changeme123' is located.

-Important: You must also place your discord bot token in the .env file where prompted.

 ### Dependancies:
 You must have java 11 (or java 13) for lavalink.
 The bot is written in and requires Python3